aryathemes/arya-switch-theme/README.md

 # Switch Theme

-Allows to choose and preview a theme without activation.
+Allows users to choose and preview all WordPress themes installed without activation or deactivation for demonstration purposes.

 ## Requirements